GigaSpaces-ProfessionalServices/xap-persist-training/README.md

     Empty set (0.00 sec)

 4.2.2   Configure your space to be mirror service aware. <br />.
 a.
-Modify your embedded Space pu.xml. mirrored="true" space element tag (Hint: BillBuddy_space pu.xml) <br />
+Modify your embedded Space pu.xml. mirror="true" space element tag (Hint: BillBuddy_space pu.xml) <br />

 4.2.3   Map the data model to tables (using Hibernate. we will use annotations.) <br />
 a.
 Search the data model to see which POJOs were chosen for persistency for our demo <br />